 I like to bake my chicken sprinkled with garlic salt at 350 degrees for 20-30 minutes and then cut the chicken up before dumping everything into a Crock-pot for 8 hours on low.

 Recycle the cans and be sure to have lots of tortilla chips and shredded cheese out when serving.

 Chicken Tortilla Soup

-Kitchen scissors, knife, or two forks to cut or shred chicken breasts
+- Kitchen scissors, knife, or 2 forks to shred chicken